Back to the list of services

 Description and Objectives of the Training

 This training provides a comprehensive insight into documentation management within the Information Security Management System (ISMS), with a special emphasis on the requirements of Part-IS.I.OR and the ISO/IEC 27001:2022 standard.
 Eleven thematic chapters cover all key categories of documentation – from ISMS manuals, policies, and methodologies to plans, records, registers, and reports.
-A dedicated chapter focuses on verifying the operational usability of documentation and preparing for external oversight, further emphasizing the importance of functionality.
+The goal is to equip participants to independently develop, evaluate, and maintain ISMS documentation in accordance with regulatory requirements and best practices.

 Target Audience